Free and open to the public.

 - Investigate the opportunities with enhanced service for the MBTA and more seamless connections along the Northeast Corridor.

-- Learn about policy implications and the process by which Beacon Bill identifies economic priorities for light rail.
+- Learn about policy implications and the process by which Beacon Hill identifies economic priorities for light rail.

 About Senator Brownsberger